Here’s how to troubleshoot problems you might have while configuring Google Cloud Directory Sync (GCDS).

 - Set the Group Name Attribute to a different LDAP attribute that specifies a full email address for each group, such as mail.

-- Enable Replace domain names in LDAP email addresses in the Google Domain Settings, so that your Group Name Attribute matches the Google-side group names.
+- Turn on Replace domain names in LDAP email addresses in the Google Domain Settings, so that your Group Name Attribute matches the Google-side group names.

 - Add the domain name to the group name by specifying a Group Name Suffix in your Group Search Rule.